-Waste Disposal
+Waste Disposal and landfill sites

-The municipality has three landfill sites within its jurisdiction, Grootvlei, Siyathemba and Greylingstad landfill sites and all three are licensed for operation.
-All three landfill sites are experiencing operational problems in varying degrees, due to insufficient funding, from fencing, to in house electrifications, maintenance of cells, no weight bridge etc. Other challenges include the shortage of staff, uncontrollable waste reclaimers and insufficient equipment's and machinery.
-In all site there is no top soil available and there is no regular covering done on site.
+The municipality has three landfill sites within its jurisdiction, Grootvlei, Siyathemba and Greylingstad landfill sites and all three are licensed.
+All three landfill sites are experiencing operational problems in varying degrees, due to insufficient funding, from fencing, no access control, to in house electrifications, maintenance of cells, no weight bridge etc. Other challenges include the shortage of staff, uncontrollable waste reclaimers and insufficient equipment's and machinery.
+In all site there is no top soil available and there is no regular covering done on all sites.
 Waste in Grootvlei and Siyathemba Landfill site is disposed over a wide open area with no trenches and in all sites waste is not disposed in line with the minimum requirements of the licenses.